 Norwegian Air Strike Flight Delay Compensation

-The longer a flight is delayed, the more trouble it creates for passengers.
-When airline workers go on strike, it can disrupt travelers’ plans and make them arrive at their final destination much later than expected.
-It is essential to know that if your flight is delayed for over 3 hours due to a strike, you can claim compensation from the airline for the inconvenience caused.
+The longer a flight is delayed, the more trouble it causes travelers.
+When airline staff go on strike, it can disrupt travelers’ plans and make them arrive at their final destination much later than expected.
+It is important to understand that if your flight is delayed for more than 3 hours due to a strike, you are eligible for compensation from the airline for the inconvenience caused.

-In evaluating the potential sum of compensation, passengers need to take two critical factors into account: the distance of the flight and the delay length they experience.
-It is important to understand these factors, as only that is how you can be calm regarding the fair flight delay compensation you are entitled to.
-Below you can see a table with the amounts of compensation you could receive.
+In considering the potential sum of compensation, passengers need to take two critical factors into account: the flight’s distance and the delay length they experience.
+It’s crucial to understand these factors, as only that is how you can be calm regarding the fair flight delay compensation you deserve.
+In the following, you can find a table with the amounts of compensation you can get.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |